attack-monkey/Lean-Functional-Typescript/README.md

 ```

-**Which are easier to be use in pipes than regular multi-argument functions**
+**Which are easier to use in pipes than regular multi-argument functions**

 ```typescript